cdktf/cdktf-provider-newrelic/docs/nrqlAlertCondition.python.md

 timeouts block.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.41.1/docs/resources/nrql_alert_condition#timeouts NrqlAlertCondition#timeouts}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.42.0/docs/resources/nrql_alert_condition#timeouts NrqlAlertCondition#timeouts}

+---

+##### `title_template`<sup>Optional</sup> <a name="title_template" id="@cdktf/provider-newrelic.nrqlAlertCondition.NrqlAlertCondition.Initializer.parameter.titleTemplate"></a>

+- *Type:* str

+This field allows you to create a custom title to be used when incidents are opened by the condition.

+Setting this field will override the default title.
+Must be Handlebars format.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.42.0/docs/resources/nrql_alert_condition#title_template NrqlAlertCondition#title_template}

 ---